 Anita Cortez is the director of the Office of Undergraduate Research & Creative Inquiry at Kansas State University.
-She began the Developing Scholars Program at K-State sixteen years ago to foster the participation of students of color and first-generation college students in undergraduate research.
-She also oversees the Edgerley-Franklin Urban Leadership Scholarship Program.
-She is a recipient of the Commerce Bank Presidential Faculty Award for Distinguished Service to Multicultural Students.
+She began the Developing Scholars Program at K-State eighteen years ago to foster the participation of students of color and first-generation college students in undergraduate research.
+She also oversees the Edgerley-Franklin Urban Leadership Scholarship Program and oversees Bridges to the Future students at K-State who participate in the Developing Scholars Program.
+She is a recipient of the Commerce Bank Presidential Faculty/Staff Award for Distinguished Service to Multicultural Students.

 Dr. Tanya Gonzalez

-Tess is the advisor for the Office of Undergraduate Research & Creative Inquiry.
-She is from Emporia Kansas.
-Her background is in Educational Counseling and Student Affairs.
-She works with students in the Developing Scholars and Edgerley-Franklin Urban Leaders as well as with event planning and other activities through the OURCI.
+Tess is the advisor for the Office of Undergraduate Research & Creative Inquiry (OURCI).
+She is from Emporia, Kansas where she received her undergraduate degree in Communication from Emporia State University.
+She graduated with an M.S. in Counseling and Student Development from K-State.
+Tess works with students in the Developing Scholars Program and Edgerley-Franklin Urban Leadership Program as well as with event planning and other activities through the OURCI.
+She is a recipient of the Commerce Bank Presidential Faculty/Staff Award for Distinguished Service to Multicultural Students.
 Tess is also an accomplished photographer.